Panajachel, Guatemala

 When we asked people about industries and career opportunities in Panajachel, they reponded:

 "Foreigners often work in Panajachel as English teachers, tour guides, restaurant and bar staff, and in the hospitality industry.
 They may also work in the local markets, selling handmade crafts and souvenirs.
 Other popular jobs for foreigners include working in the tourism industry, such as running hotels, hostels, and tour companies.
-Additionally, some foreigners work as volunteers in local schools and non-profit organizations," remarked one expat who made the move to Panajachel.
+Additionally, some foreigners work as volunteers in local schools and non-profit organizations," said one expat who made the move to Panajachel.

 What is life like in Panajachel?